 My wife and I rode out the storm in our home in the Lower Ninth Ward.
 We thank God that we have no injuries.
 Our biggest concern after the storm is electricity which we badly need to cope with this unbearable heat.
-Our neighbors in surrounding parishes were not as fortunate.
+However, our neighbors in surrounding parishes were not as fortunate.
 They have quite a different story to tell.
 That’s because the residents of Grand Isle, Lafitte, LaPlace, and Houma endured the full force of Ida’s destructive winds and rain.

 No one expected Hurricane Ida to intensify so rapidly.
 Although Hurricane Ida dealt a horrible blow to Louisiana, we should not compare Hurricane Ida to Hurricane Katrina.
 Ida was by far more destructive than any storm that I have ever seen, and at age 69, I have seen quite a few storms.
 The storm intensified and changed course so fast there was little time to establish an evacuation plan.
-Therefore, residents in the path of Hurricane Ida only had 48-hours notice to evacuate.
+Therefore, residents in the path of Hurricane Ida only had 48 hours’ notice to evacuate.
 Whereas, with Hurricane Katrina, we had a week’s notice.

 Mayor LaToya Cantrell announced that there was not enough time to order a mandatory evacuation for New Orleans.
 Instead, she issued a voluntary evacuation.
 Residents with the resources to evacuate did so immediately.
 Everyone else prepared to hunker down for the storm.